Killer Bikini Vampire Girls - (KBVG).

 A test of how it will look, back-lit in a doorway, note the detail is partly lost especially around the hand, improving the realism.

-Working on KBVG gave me a look into the filmmaking process, it was great to see my props being used in a real film for the first time.
-I like the challenge of creating something realistic with inexpensive materials, the total material costs for the KBVG props I built was AUD$160.
+Working on KBVG gave me a glimpse into the filmmaking process, it was great to see my props being used in a real film for the first time.
+I like the challenge of creating something realistic with inexpensive materials, the total material costs for the KBVG props I built was AUD$160!

 Since then, there's been a few nibbles of interest from local film makers, but nothing confirmed as is the nature of low-budget film making.
 In the meantime, I'm aiming to make my stuff better known around the Perth scene and see if I can get things rolling.